nanodbc/nanodbc/README.md

 Major features beyond what's already supported by ODBC are not within the scope of nanodbc.
 This is where the *nano* part of nanodbc becomes relevant: This library is _as minimal as possible_.
-That means no dependencies beyond standard C++ and typical ODBC headers.
+That means no dependencies beyond standard C++ and typical ODBC headers and libraries to link against.
 No features unsupported by existing ODBC API calls.

 ## Building